Free party ideas for teen parties, kids parties and tween parties!

 Who Stole The Cookies? party kit is good for 10 years and upwards.
 There is also an all girl version of this party kit.
 Mystery In The Library has similar characters but a different plot and more difficult vocabulary.
 It is for 13 years and upwards.
 There is also an all girl and an all boy version of this mystery kit.
 The Crazy Clown Car Caper kit set in a circus is also good for 10 years and upwards.

-Other children’s games
+Other children’s party games

 Jigsaw frenzy party game